Start Here After Being Diagnosed With Osteoporosis. What To Expect. My Story.

-Welcome, welcome to Episode 1 of the bone coach podcast.
+Welcome to Episode 1 of the Bone Coach podcast.
 Kevin Ellis here.
 I’m really excited that you’re here for the very first episode of this bone health and osteoporosis podcast and what I think you’ll come to find is a very helpful resource on your bone health journey.

 If you’ve made it here…if you were searching through podcasts trying to find information on osteoporosis and bone health, and you found this bone health and osteoporosis podcast, I know at least in part, you and I are similar.

 Maybe you’ve just been unexpectedly diagnosed with osteoporosis…

 Or maybe you’ve had low bone density for a long time and you realize things still aren’t right in your body for optimal bone health…

 And you’re looking for answers…You’re looking for the information, research, and solutions to help point you in the right direction of better bone health.

 That’s what this podcast is all about.

 There was this one single question, this pervasive question, (with many, often times complicated answers) at the top of my mind: